 The more time you spend in a comfortable environment without experiencing uncomfortable outcomes the more relaxed you can become in that environment and this is when you can let your guard down.
 This can be especially detrimental when the successful past outcomes you have experienced were a result of luck, not skill.
 And it can be even more detrimental when the complacent individual is lulled into thinking the past successes were a result of superior knowledge, skills, abilities and strong situational awareness – not luck.

 Complacent individuals often suffer from flawed situational awareness because letting the guard down erodes the first level of their situational awareness development – perception.
-It is perception that allows you to become aware of what is happening around you.
-It is the foundation of your situational awareness – capturing the clues and cues that form understanding.
+It is perception that allows you to become aware of what is happening around you. [tweet this] It is the foundation of your situational awareness – capturing the clues and cues that form understanding.
 Understanding – or comprehension – is the second level of situational awareness.
 This becomes the foundation for the highest level – projection – predicting future outcomes.
 It all hinges on being alert – being on guard – always training and always on guard for the things that can kill you.

 Chief Gasaway’s Advice